Deep Space ObjectsHome

 Messier Objects.

 Charles Messier (1730-1817) was a keen searcher for commets and he made a list of 103 fuzzy objects which looked like commets but did not move like commets.
 For him, objects to avoid.
-In 1786 Pierre Mechain added 6 more and there are now 110 entries in the cataloge.
-However, three of them (nos 40, 102, and 109) no loger seem to be associated with a recognisable object; (perhaps they really were commets).
-They all have entries in the NGC catalogue (see below) but are more usually known by their M numbers.
+In 1786 Pierre Mechain added 6 more and there are now 110 entries in the catalogue.
+However, one of them (no. 40) seems to be a double star.
+All the others have entries in the NGC catalogue (see below) but are more usually known by their M numbers.
 They also represent the brighter objects so are popular subjects for amateur imagers.
 The list includes all kinds of objects, nebulae, galaxies, clusters, and even a super-nova remanent.

 NGC